Party Candidate Selection

 That these committees are composed at least 70% of members elected by a party’s current legislators and/or the public.

-That the members selected by members are selected proportionally.
+That the members selected by legislators are selected proportionally.

 That publicly elected members are selected by a proportional system